The Missing Cross to Purity

 and in the spirit of truth to worship the God of truth, who is a spirit.

-So now, as the Jew outward was to offer his sacrifice in the outward temple,
+So now, since the outward Jew was to offer his sacrifice in the outward temple,

 he is not a Jew who is one outward,